Pictured above: Marsh gentian (Eustoma exaltatum) by Mary Keim. Click on terms for botanical definitions. View post as a PDF.

-Marsh gentian (also known as seaside prairie-gentian or catchfly prairie-gentian) is an annual wildflower with showy purple to lavender (or sometimes white) flowers.
-They are 5-lobed, typically cup-shaped, have dark centers and are borne on long, erect stalks.
+Marsh gentian (Eustoma exaltatum) (also known as Seaside prairie-gentian or Catchfly prairie-gentian) is an annual wildflower with showy purple to lavender (or sometimes white) flowers.
+They are 5-lobed, typically cup-shaped, have dark centers and are born on long, erect stalks.
 Leaves are clasping, grayish-green and elliptical, and are oppositely arranged.

 Marsh gentian can produce flowers throughout the year and occurs naturally in salt marshes, dunes, and coastal flats.

-The genus Eustoma comes from the Greek eu (beautiful) and stoma (mouth).
+The genus name Eustoma comes from the Greek eu, or “beautiful,” and stoma, or “mouth.”